 (£1.7m - £0.1m -£1.5m) ÷ £1.5m = 0.07

-If the recalculated value of the member's benefits is lower than the underpinned LTA, then the member will lose primary protection and will revert to the Standard Lifetime Allowance, as the factor would be 0.
+If the recalculated value of the member's benefits is lower than £1.5m, the member will lose primary protection and will revert to the standard lifetime allowance, as the factor would be 0.

 It is the individual's responsibility to notify HMRC of the pension debit.
 A new certificate will be issued giving the details of the new LAEF or confirming that the member is entitled to the SLA, thus revoking the old certificate.